 Another strategy for monitoring your clients’ online reputation is to keep tabs on their competitors.
 You might not think watching the competition can tell you much about your clients’ brands, but there are plenty of insights to be gleaned.
 How are their brands stacking up against other players in the industry?
 What does your client do that’s different from the rest?

 You might notice that one company in particular is knocking it out of the park.
 You can examine what they’re doing and take lessons from their strategy.
 Maybe they engage their customers in a real and authentic way.
 Maybe they’re good at delivering their brand message.

 You might also be able to find weaknesses that your client’s brand can capitalize on.
 Another company might be the market leader, but they aren’t as innovative.
 Could you help your client position themselves in a new way in the market?
 Are they in a better position to respond to what competitors’ customers are looking for?

-This kind of monitoring can show you what your clients are doing well.
+This kind of reputation management monitoring can show you what your clients are doing well.
 It also illuminates how they stand out from the competition.

 7. Tell your clients’ stories

 Finally, don’t forget to tell your clients’ stories.
 Online reputation monitoring may not seem to leave much room for brand storytelling.
 In some ways, though, it’s fundamental to every part of reputation management.

 Listening to the on-the-ground responses from customers in reputation management monitoring gives you real-time feedback.
 With it, you instantly know if you’re getting the message across or not.
 You can also discover what people want to hear from your client—and which messages aren’t landing the right way.